fugue/s3fc/README.md

-destination_bucket | `string` | **Required.** The bucket where the destination files will be written to. destination_path | `string` | **Required.** The path where the destination files will be written to. block_size | `integer` | **Required.** The targeted size of destinations files in bytes. delimiter | `string` | **Required.** A string that acts as a delimeter between source files inside of destination file.
+destination_bucket | `string` | **Required.** The bucket where the destination files will be written to. destination_path | `string` | **Required.** The path where the destination files will be written to. block_size | `integer` | **Required.** The targeted size of destinations files in bytes. delimiter | `string` | **Required (empty value allowed).** A string that acts as a delimeter between source files inside of destination file.
 An example being, if your source files are not new line terminated you may want to set this value to `"\n"` so that records are on individual lines in the file.
 If your files are new line terminated and you want source files to delimited by new lines, you could set this value to an empty string `""`